Habbo: NFT credits

-At the start of 2022 a new currency was added which is generated daily for NFT avatar holders (depending on the count and type of avatars held).
+At the start of 2022 a currency was added which is generated daily for NFT avatar holders (depending on the count and type of avatars held).

 This currency can be used to buy exclusive furniture and clothes in a dedicated shop on the Habbo NFT website.
 Credits can also be exchanged for Credit Furni (NFT bank note items) which, together with the other NFT items, may be traded on Immutable X Marketplace for several common Cryptocurrencies.

 Furthermore, owning a NFT avatar grants Habbo Club and Builders Club access (which both normally cost a monthly fee).

 Moderation

 Habbo's parent company Sulake has automated online moderation, and only house Community Coordinators are available for all hotels.
 Habbo stated in 2011 that the in-game moderators were tasked with tracking some 70 million lines of conversation worldwide every day, and blocking inappropriate users and filtering links to black-listed sites.

 Sulake also worked with child safety organizations and local police forces to stop inappropriate behavior.
 Habbo's moderation and safety systems were recognized as making the service as one of the safest social networks in a 2011 European Commission report.
 In 2011, Habbo was also awarded the commendation of 'Safer by Design' from the Child Exploitation and Online Protection Centre (CEOP).
 Sulake encouraged users to take responsibility for reporting any abuses or any bad behaviour on the site, providing education and rapid-response support to users who may experience uncomfortable conversations or questions.

 As well as working within the Habbo online community, Sulake actively contributed to campaigns like Insafe and Safer Internet Day to be used on relevant user safety issues and collaborates in more than 30 charitable partnerships around the world to educate teens about a load of topics including safe internet use, trolling, the dangers of drugs, bullying etc. Partners include NSPCC (ChildLine), UNICEF, the Red Cross, the National Safety Hospital, Frank, Child Right, Power Child as well as many other market specific organisations.

-Users in Habbo can report users breaking the Habbo Way (there are sets of rules on Habbo that everyone must obey) by clicking on the offending avatar, scrolling through their information and clicking report then trying to highlight the offending pieces of chat.
+Users in Habbo can report users breaking the Habbo Way (which are sets of rules on Habbo that everyone must obey) by clicking on the offending avatar, scrolling through their information and clicking report then trying to highlight the offending pieces of chat.
 Users can also ignore their user by clicking on them and pressing ignore, and this will block every action and chat line that comes from that user into their view.

 Automatic moderation exists in Habbo's language filter, the "Bobba Filter", which replaces offensive text with the simple word "bobba".
 Replacement applies to anything from mild to highly offensive words, groups of 6 or more numbers, suggestive phrases, and websites.